josh-collinsworth/joco-sveltekit/src/lib/content/posts/enjoyed-in-2024.md

 ### The "History of Nintendo" series

 Florent Gorges' unofficial series has some awkward translations, but they're a fun and interesting nostalgia trip nonetheless for anyone with fond memories of the NES/Famicom, Game Boy, and others.
 (Like this guy. 👍👍) More than a tribute, these books offer a look into the company and its politics, the business decisions, and the international marketing and events that shaped the games and systems we all know and love.

-### Mr. Penumbra's 24-Hour Bookstore

-Robin Sloane's intro novel is a fun, casual read that takes a number of unexpected turns.
-The stakes are never particularly high, and if I'm being honest, I found myself skimming towards the end (the lengthy epilogue begins around 80% through), but although I didn't find it particularly deep or thrilling (and although its moments of Bay-area techno-optimism haven't necessarily aged well), I did enjoy the style.

 ### An I.V.F.
 Mix-Up, a Shocking Discovery and an Unbearable Choice